 The youngest of my three siblings got the least of it, due to being the established “baby” for so long before I came along later on down the road, but one of my first vivid memories from when I was about 2, making my sister probably just shy of 17, was of our father beating the crap out of her for back-talking him.
 As he went on his rage-fueled attack, my mother shuttled me out of the room and hid me in our bathroom.

 He never touched me, not in anger anyway.
 I know now, of course, that there were “reasons” for this.
 I came along later in his life.
 My siblings were mostly grown, I was the baby, he was retired from the service and he was a different animal than he had been for their childhoods.
 My siblings moved out as early as they could, and my mother seemed to be the only target he needed.

-My father was a monster, but he was the sweetest monster to me.
+My father was a monster, but he was the sweetest monster to me before he died.

-I have guilt over that, which of course is silly because there’s not one thing I did to cause his abuse and there wasn’t anything I could do to change it.
+I have guilt over that, which of course is silly because there’s not one thing I did to “cause” his abusive behavior, and there wasn’t anything I could have done to change it.
 I have three broken siblings: One who has spent all of his life ‘acting out’, one who killed herself with her ‘acting out’, and one who has ‘acted out’, but in a lesser severity, and has protected herself by putting our father on a pedestal.
-That used to piss me off, but it doesn’t any longer as I know it’s purely self-preservation and the only method she knew how to utilize.
+This used to really piss me off, but it doesn’t any longer as I know it’s purely self-preservation and the only method of such she was capable of utilizing.

-I have a mother who, despite my experiences that I have conveyed to her from my personal, lived experience, is still convinced that all that exists are monsters.
+I have a mother who, despite any positive experiences I’ve conveyed to her from my personal, lived experience, is still convinced that all that exists are monsters.
 That’s all she’s seen.